Photo by Innerbody Research

 Hair loss affects a majority of men in the U.S., with over half experiencing some form of hair loss before turning 50.1 But it's not just men — about 40% of hair loss sufferers in the U.S. are women.2 For most of the 20th century, the only options for treatment were hairpieces, filler sprays, or just shaving your head.
 Many more possibilities exist today, including prescription treatments supported by plenty of positive clinical research.

-Happy Head is one of those options, and they offer a combination of the two most successful hair loss treatments available: minoxidil and finasteride.
-You might know them by their brand name versions, Rogaine and Propecia.
-These drugs consistently perform better together than apart in clinical trials, and Happy Head deploys them side-by-side in multiple products.3
+Happy Head is a reputable purveyor of those options, and they offer many of these drugs in topical and oral combinations.
+Two of them are among the most successful hair loss treatments available: minoxidil and finasteride.
+You might know them by their brand-name versions, Rogaine and Propecia.
+These drugs consistently perform better together than apart in clinical trials, and Happy Head deploys them side-by-side in multiple products.3 But the company’s catalog of available treatments is far more extensive than most of its competitors.

-Happy Head employs higher concentrations of minoxidil than most competitors, as well as topical and oral forms of finasteride, retinoic acid, hydrocortisone, and spironolactone.
-A complimentary doctor consultation will help you figure out which combinations to start with.
-High prices prevent us from recommending them over companies like Keeps or Hims for most people.
-However, with that added expense comes the ability to tailor drug concentrations to suit your individual needs.
-If you're able to pay the higher prices, this could spell more effective treatment for your hair loss than more limited approaches.
+Happy Head employs higher concentrations of topical minoxidil than most competitors while offering topical and oral forms of finasteride, dutasteride, retinoic acid, hydrocortisone, and spironolactone.
+Their catalog of available hair loss treatments is extensive, and they’re the only reputable player in the hair loss space to offer a reliable generic oral dutasteride.
+A complimentary doctor consultation will help you determine which drugs or combinations to start with.
+Higher prices for some traditional treatments like oral finasteride will make competitors Roman or Hims more attractive in some cases, but that added expense includes tailored drug concentrations to suit your individual needs, as well as access to certain drugs others don’t offer, like dutasteride.
+If you can pay the higher prices, this could spell more effective treatment for your hair loss than other limited approaches.

 Over the years, we’ve evaluated dozens of hair loss treatments from the top companies in the space.
 In doing so, we’ve identified certain criteria that can apply to almost every one of them, and that can help shed light on a given company or product’s overall value.
-In Happy Head’s case, we looked at efficacy, cost, safety, and convenience.
-Efficacy and safety typically exert the most influence on our overall ratings, but Happy Head’s pricing is a significant issue that pushed cost up the ladder of importance for us.
+In Happy Head’s case, we looked at efficacy, safety, cost, and convenience.
+Efficacy and safety typically exert the most influence on our overall ratings, but Happy Head’s pricing is a significant issue that significantly impacts our regard for the company as a viable option for consumers.
 Our last consideration, convenience, had the least influence, but it’s still an important factor in decision-making.

 Let’s take a close look at each category to see how Happy Head shapes up.